Muira Puama

 Energy and stamina

-The potent nutrients and herbal extracts in Passion Rx include Ashwagandha, Catuaba, Choline, Cnidium, Coleus forskohlii, Damiana, DMAE, Horny goat weed, Maca, Mucuna pruriens, Muira puama, Passion flower, Pfaffia paniculata, Rehmannia, Rhodiola, Shilajit, Tongkat Ali and Tribulus.
-There is also a version of Passion Rx with Yohimbe.
+Horny Goat Weed, Maca, Mucuna pruriens, Muira puama, Passion flower, Rehmannia, Rhodiola, Shilajit, Tongkat Ali, LJ100 and Tribulus terrestris extract.
+There is also a version with yohimbe bark extract.

 Muira

-Puama root and bark studies
+Puama root and bark studies, what are the benefits?

 In 2000, researchers at the Institute of Sexology published another study.
 The effectiveness of a herbal formulation of muira puama and ginkgo biloba was assessed in 202 healthy women complaining of low sex drive.
 Various aspects of their sex life were rated before and after 1 month of treatment.
 Statistically significant improvements occurred in frequency of sexual desires, sexual intercourse, and sexual fantasies, as well as in satisfaction with sex life, intensity of sexual desires, excitement of fantasies, ability to reach orgasm, and intensity of orgasm.
 Reported tolerability of the muira puama and ginkgo combination was good.